tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 A walk with nowhere particular to go.

-A kitchen that doesn’t need renovating.
+A kitchen that doesn't need renovating.

-A life that doesn’t need optimizing.
+A life that doesn't need optimizing.

 Just this.

 Which sounds disappointingly ordinary until you remember that ordinary things are what life is mostly made of.

-Maybe that’s what keeps bothering me about the way we live now.
+Maybe that's what keeps bothering me about the way we live now.
 We spend so much time documenting experiences, improving experiences, comparing experiences, and preparing for future experiences that we sometimes forget to actually have them.

 And I know how cliché that sounds.